alix-tz/escriptorium-documentation/docs/users.md

 date: 2023-02-13
 ---

-# Walkthrough :  being a user in eScriptorium
+# Being a user in eScriptorium

 !!! warning
     The section needs to be completed.